HL7/fhir-shorthand/input/pagecontent/overview.md

   * component contains systolicBP 1..1 and diastolicBP 1..1
   ```

-  The syntax for extensions is similar, except a modified syntax that assigns local name to the extension is typically must be used:
+  The syntax for extensions is similar, except a modified syntax that assigns local name to the extension must be used:

   ```
   // Adding standard FHIR extensions in an AllergyIntolerance profile: